Humans have been living aboard the International Space Station for 20 years. What comes next?

 “We want the customers to have this great, comfortable, luxurious feel,” said Mike Suffredini, Axiom’s co-founder, who led NASA’s ISS program for a decade.
 “We’re even looking at how we cook food on orbit … to make the food a little more tasty.”

-The interior is being designed by Philippe Starck, the French architect and designer, known for working on everything from furniture, to yachts, to corporate headquarters.
-His vision for the Axiom station is to “create a nest, a comfortable, friendly egg, which would feature materials and colors stemmed from a fetal universe.”
+The interior is being designed by Philippe Starck, the French architect and designer, known for working on everything from furniture to yachts to corporate headquarters.
+His vision for the Axiom station is to “create a nest, a comfortable and friendly egg, which would feature materials and colors stemmed from a fetal universe.”

 In other words, a far cry from the ISS.